 After years of decay and neglect the Capri shut down for good in 2003, only to be rescued a decade later by the Spanish NH Hoteles chain, who vowed to restore it to its original glory and renamed it Hotel NH Capri La Habana.
 Meticulous care was taken to keep as many original features as possible, including the art-deco granite floors and the copper-coloured chandeliers in the lobby.
 All rooms have been refurbished with modern furniture evocative of the 50s era and the hotel is now classed as a chic four-star property where much of its yesteryear essence can still be felt and admired.
 Faithful to history the Capri’s swooping original logo has been kept and modern furniture in 1950s, low-slung style graces the lobby to keep the era of mobsters alive (without none of the gambling and drug trafficking).
 Oh, and George Raft’s penthouse suite is now a fine dining restaurant with crisp table linen and lavender paisley chairs.

-The pinnacle of mob-financed opulence and glamour, Hotel Habana Riviera (originally called Havana Riviera) was Meyer Lansky´s ultimate dream-come-true: a hotel specifically designed to lure guests to its onsite casino and thus contribute to the mafia´s lucrative gambling business.
+The pinnacle of mob-financed opulence and glamour, Hotel Habana Riviera (originally called Havana Riviera - I explored its mafia past in depth in another blog) was Meyer Lansky´s ultimate dream-come-true: a hotel specifically designed to lure guests to its onsite casino and thus contribute to the mafia´s lucrative gambling business.
 But not only was the dome-shaped onsite casino grand (think gold-leaf walls, Mayan-style jewellery ornaments, a and suspended ceiling from which several custom-designed crystal fixtures hung) the entire hotel´s acoustics were crafted so that they would carry the sound of poker chips everywhere, sending the subliminal message to guests to come and try their luck.

 It took a year to be built and mobster Meyer Lansky, its original owner, oversaw every detail of its construction after being inspired by the Riviera Casino on the Las Vegas Boulevard.
 The newer and improved version in Havana was intended to rival the contemporary luxury and comforts of any hotel in Las Vegas of the time.
 And indeed, it did, at least for two years, after which time Castro´s Revolution took hold of the island and stripped Lansky off the hotel´s possession.
 Regardless, the hotel continued enjoying a reputation for being the swankiest, most luxurious and most avant-garde in the city, even when Americans were no longer welcome.